Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 There was a post about this a long time ago.
 I would do the search for you, but I am short on time.
 Look up "home made lotion."
 It was a combintaion of olive oil and aloe vera.

-This is a guide about using aloe vera for sunburns.
+This is a page about using aloe vera for sunburns.
 Aloe vera is well known for its soothing effect on burns.

-This is a guide about homemade aloe vera juice.
+This is a page about homemade aloe vera juice.
 Typically thought of as a topical treatment, many people drink the juice to treat a wide variety of internal conditions and ailments.

 A natural remedy for hemorrhoidal irritation, aloe vera gel can help shrink blood vessels and cool for quick relief.
-This is a guide about using aloe vera gel for hemorrhoids.
+This is a page about using aloe vera gel for hemorrhoids.

 Unless you have a allergy, you can slice open an aloe vera leaf and apply the gel to your face.
-This is a guide about using aloe vera on oily skin.
+This is a page about using aloe vera on oily skin.